fictorial/personal-backend/README.md

 ## TODO

 - Rate limit signups from the same IP but this is a cat and mouse game
+- Push notifications through OneSignal as alternative to `watch`

 ## Author